located on Chá7elkwnech (Gambier Island) in Átl'ḵa7tsem (Howe Sound, bc)

 Denise is an autobiographical writer who leads with her Sḵwx̱wú7mesh wisdom and weaves knowledges from the fields of Indigenous education, developmental sciences, and contemplative inquiry.

-Denise’s academic research and community work is focussed on the cultivation of educator and practitioner wisdom and presence.
-Denise intersects Sḵwx̱wú7mesh knowledges and ways of being with Indigenous contemplative educational theories and practices in her healing centred work families and communities.
+Denise’s academic research and community work is focused on the cultivation of educator and practitioner wisdom and presence.
+Denise intersects Sḵwx̱wú7mesh knowledges and ways of being with Indigenous contemplative educational theories and practices in her healing-centred work families and communities.

 gathering our medicine team